Asian Car Brands

 Perodua Logo (Malaysia)

-Perodua is an acronym for Perusahaan Otomobil Kedua, a company that assembles cars in its factories.
+Perodua is an acronym for Perusahaan Otomobil Kedua, which assembles cars in its factories.
 It does not develop the main components but borrows them from the Japanese company Daihatsu Motor.
 The head office of the enterprise is located in the city of Rawang.
 The cars are sold mainly in Asian countries, although Perodua exports them to the UK market.

 Proton Holdings (Malaysia)